 Where: San Francisco

-On a nice day, there’s no better way to experience San Francisco than on this scenic bike-and-ferry journey, beginning in Fisherman’s Wharf—where you can easily find rental bikes and directions—and leading past SF’s big-ticket attractions including the Palace of Fine Arts, Crissy Field, and Alcatraz.
-After cycling across the famed bridge—245 feet above the chilly waters below—you’ll soon arrive in the cutesy, sunny town of Sausalito where you can board a ferry, crack open a beer on the bay and arrive back via the Ferry Building where some of the city’s best eats await.
+On a nice day, there’s no better way to experience San Francisco than on a scenic bike-and-ferry journey across the Golden Gate Bridge.
+Beginning in Fisherman’s Wharf, where you can easily find rental bikes, ride past SF’s big-ticket attractions like the Palace of Fine Arts, Crissy Field, and Alcatraz, before you cycle across the famed bridge (245 feet above the chilly waters) and arrive in the cutesy town of Sausalito where you can board a ferry, crack open a beer on the bay and arrive back via the Ferry Building where some of the city’s best eats await.

 Where: Palm Springs

 California is home to the largest collection of mid-century modern architecture in the world, and Palm Springs is its epicenter.
 During the 1940s and '50s, architects such as Richard Neutra, John Lautner, and Albert Frey used the desert as a blank canvas for their sleek, low-slung pads.
 To seek out Palm Springs’ mid-century classics, download the Palm Springs Modern Committee’s app, or pop into the Palm Springs Official Visitor Center—housed in a striking former Tramway Gas Station designed by Albert Frey and Robson Chambers—where you can pick up a map to the city’s mid-century landmarks.